Experience-based Knowledge Correction for Robust Planning in Minecraft: Details for experimental setup

 \subsubsection{Observation and action space}

 The agent receives a text-based observation consisting of inventory information (i.e., currently possessed items and their quantities).
-Actions are also text-based, where each action is represented as an operation followed by an item name (e.g., "mine diamond").
-Thus, to execute a subgoal specified as $(op, q, v)$ (operation $op$, quantity $q$, item $v$), the agent repeatedly performs the action $(op, v)$ until $q$ units of $v$ are obtained.
+Actions are also text-based, where each action is represented as an high-level action followed by an item name (e.g., "mine diamond").
+Thus, to execute a subgoal specified as $(a, q, v)$ (high-level action $a$, quantity $q$, item $v$), the agent repeatedly performs the action $(a, v)$ until $q$ units of $v$ are obtained.